 How to troubleshoot unexpected server shutdown

-It is occasionally possible for even Linux servers to run into an unrecoverable error, which in turn may result in system halt or shut down.
+It is occasionally possible for even Linux servers to run into an unrecoverable error, which in turn may result in system halt or server shutdown.
 Common causes for such errors are usually related to malfunctioning or misconfigured software, but troubleshooting for the real culprit might not always be easy.
 Outlined below are some simple steps you should go through in order to restore any services and narrow down the reason for the outage.

 Get the server back running